uniVocity/univocity-api/README.md

 		...
 ```

-The source code in this project is fully documented and you'll soon realize that uniVocity offer much more than other ETL tools and frameworks.
+The source code in this project is fully documented and you'll soon realize that uniVocity offers much more than any other ETL tool.

 **[There is much, much more!
 Check our tutorial to learn all about uniVocity's unique features.](http://www.univocity.com/pages/univocity-tutorial)**